Donald B. Joyner

 On October 6th, 2012, Sensei Joyner again attended a very interactive seminar with Grand Master Tadashi Yamashita, with Shihan Al Bennett as his partner taking Ukemi from him.
 At this event Sensei Joyner correlated previous knowledge from Sensei Sherman Harrill (Isshin-ryu system) to further develop his presentation, Kata, Energy Strikes, and Close range fighting skills for his explanations previously.
 Sensei Joyner has continued to train each year since with Grand Master Tadashi Yamashita at his seminars in Grand Rapids, Michigan.

-Near the end of 2012, Sensei Joyner and the world grieved the loss of Grand Master Shinyu Gushi who passed away.
+Near the end of 2012, Sensei Joyner and the world grieved the loss of Grand Master Shinyu Gushi who had passed away.
 As a result of his passing, Sensei Joyner was without a formal teacher or organization to continue his study of Uechi-ryu Karate-Do.
 As such, he applied for membership with OkiKuKai Uechi-ryu Karate-Do which was recently formed by Grand Master Shintoku Takara, Hanshi Judan and several other instructors in Okinawa and Tokyo, Japan.

 Sensei Joyner upon his application began his three year probation period and he has traveled to Okinawa to train each year since.
-This included training at Sensei Shintoku Takara’s dojo and affiliated dojo locations in Tokyo area and Okinawa, Japan from Friday, November 1, 2013 till Monday, November 11, 2013, from Tuesday, November 4, 2014 till Thursday, November 13, 2014, and from Monday, June 1, 2015 till Wednesday, June 10, 2015
+This included training at Sensei Shintoku Takara’s dojo and affiliated dojo locations in the Tokyo area and Okinawa, Japan from Friday, November 1, 2013 till Monday, November 11, 2013, from Tuesday, November 4, 2014 till Thursday, November 13, 2014, and from Monday, June 1, 2015 till Wednesday, June 10, 2015

 Sensei Joyner attended a summer camp in Massachusetts featuring seminars with Grand Master Tsutomu Nakahodo, Hanshi Judan and Hanshi Judan Toshio Higa from August 2 to August 7, 2014.
 Also in attendance was Al Bennett sponsored by Sensei Joyner.